 The Engineering Report Outline must be followed to ensure the report meets the requirements of an acceptable engineering report for wastewater infrastructure projects in New York State.
 The report should detail the analysis undertaken to assess the problem, ensuring that: 1) acceptable engineering principles, including applicable design criteria, were utilized in the evaluation; 2) the data justifies and supports the conclusions; and 3) the proposed solution has reasonable expectations of solving the problem.

 If applicable, documentation that a special improvement district for wastewater has been established or expanded, or that the maximum amount to be expended for such district has been increased, and that approval has been obtained from the Office of the State Comptroller (OSC), as needed.
 This may only be applicable to towns and counties.

-The project budget identifies all known and estimated costs that are projected to be incurred during the planing, design, and construction of the project.
-The budget should contain all costs that pertain to the projects, including costs for professional services such as legal counsel, financial adviser services, and other consultants.
+The project budget identifies all known and estimated costs that are projected to be incurred during the planning, design, and construction of the project.
+The budget should contain all costs that pertain to the project, including costs for professional services such as legal counsel, financial adviser services, and other consultants.
 Actual executed contract or agreement amounts should be used when available.

-The projects budget includes a plan of finance that identifies all sources of moneys expected to fund the total cost of the projects, including the required local match.
+The project budget includes a plan of finance that identifies all sources of moneys expected to fund the total cost of the projects.
 This includes the estimated amount of EFC financial assistance and any additional sources of moneys which will pay for the project, including all grants and loans from EFC, any third party, and any municipal or other contributions.

 The State Smart Growth Public Infrastructure Policy Act of 2010 is intended to augment the state's environmental policy by maximizing the social, economic, and environmental benefits of public infrastructure development while minimizing unnecessary environmental degradation, disinvestment in urban and suburban communities, and the loss of open space resulting from sprawl development.